-The Pontifex Master of Sacred Arts, MSA program exposes students to the study of the history, theological and philosophical basis of diverse forms of sacred art; and connects these with the working methods of artists so that students can understand how each is related to the other.
+The Pontifex Sacred Arts Program exposes students to the study of the history, theological and philosophical basis of diverse forms of sacred art; and connects these with the working methods of artists so that students can understand how each is related to the other.
 Although this program is Catholic-vocational, rather than purely academic in nature, there is a strong emphasis on academic study as a necessary foundation to give artists, teachers, patrons and students a basis for achieving a thorough knowledge and understanding of Catholic culture.

 §6.
-Location of the Master of Sacred Arts, MSA
+Location of the Sacred Arts Program

-Pontifex Master of Sacred Arts, MSA courses are offered primarily online through www.Pontifex.University.
+Pontifex Sacred Arts Program courses are offered primarily online through www.Pontifex.University.
 At times there will also be optional residential workshops and residential programs at a variety of locations.
-Additionally, studio work may, with the permission of the Provost, be conducted under the supervision of approved, accomplished artists located conveniently for the needs of the student.
+Additionally, studio work may, with the permission of the Provost, may be conducted under the supervision of approved, accomplished artists located conveniently for the needs of the student.

 §7.
-Duration of the Master of Sacred Arts, MSA program
+Duration of the Sacred Arts Program: Certificates, Diploma, and MSA